 - Mucoid discharge: consider vernal conjunctivitis.

 This refers to a group of inflammatory conditions affecting the conjunctiva.
-They lead to scarring, loss of function and, potentially, loss of sight.
+They lead to scarring (the term cicatricial means scarring), loss of function and, potentially, loss of sight.
 All should be referred urgently for ophthalmological review.

-- Ocular mucous membrane pemphigoid (OMMP) - thought to be a type II hypersensitivity reaction affecting the basement membrane of mucosal surfaces.
+- Ocular mucous membrane pemphigoid: this is thought to be a type II hypersensitivity reaction affecting the basement membrane of mucosal surfaces.
 Oral mucosa and conjunctiva are most commonly affected.
 Treatment is with topical steroids and antibiotics but the acute phase of the disease may warrant systemic immunosuppression.

-- Erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis - these are acute vasculitides that may be different forms of the same disease, thought to result from a type III hypersensitivity response.
+- Erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis: these conditions are acute vasculitides that may be different forms of the same disease.
+They are thought to result from a type III hypersensitivity response.
+Management depends on the underlying condition; however, the eye inflammation can be severe and is likely to require both topical and systemic treatment.

-- Trauma: thermal, chemical and radiation trauma may all cause cicatrisation, as can surgery.
+- Trauma: any form of trauma including surgery and thermal, chemical and radiation injury may cause cicatrisation.

-- Chronic and severe anterior blepharitis: the reduced tear film associated with blepharitis can cause chronic irritation and scarring.
+- Chronic and severe anterior blepharitis: the reduction in the tear film associated with blepharitis can cause chronic irritation and scarring.

 - Drugs: may cause mild-to-severe irritation.
-Systemic drugs such as penicillamine and topical drugs (many, including timolol and pilocarpine) can have an effect.
+Systemic drugs such as penicillamine and topical drugs (many, including timolol and pilocarpine) can have this effect.

-- Inherited conditions: abnormalities of hair or teeth may suggest ectodermal dysplasia.
+- Inherited conditions: ectodermal dysplasia leads to abnormalities of hair or teeth which may be associated with conjunctival scarring.

-- Systemic problems: many can cause cicatricial conjunctivitis, including rosacea, Sjögren's syndrome and graft-versus-host disease.
+- Systemic problems: many inflammatory and autoimmune conditions can cause cicatricial conjunctivitis, including rosacea, Sjögren's syndrome and graft-versus-host disease.

-- Neoplasia: unilateral disease may rarely represent sebaceous cell carcinoma, conjunctival intraepithelial neoplasia or squamous cell carcinoma.
-If in any doubt, refer for urgent ophthalmological opinion.
+- Neoplasia: unilateral conjunctival disease can, rarely, represent sebaceous cell carcinoma, conjunctival intraepithelial neoplasia or squamous cell carcinoma.
+This is very rare but if concerned, refer for urgent ophthalmological opinion.

 Floppy eyelid syndrome

 This occurs most often in obese patients with sleep apnoea.
 Nocturnal eyelid ectropion results in conjunctival contact with bedding.
 It can occasionally lead to corneal scarring.
-There will be upper eyelid swelling and diffuse papillary reaction.
-There may be a pannus.
+There will be upper eyelid swelling and diffuse papillary reaction, and there may be a pannus.
 Temporary relief can be achieved with lubricants and taping of the lid.
 Definitive treatment is surgical.

 Giant papillary conjunctivitis

-This is an irritant conjunctivitis which comes about gradually in response to prolonged contact lens wear, presence of ocular prosthesis or to exposed corneal sutures.
+This is an irritant conjunctivitis which comes about gradually in response to prolonged contact lens wear, to exposed corneal sutures or to the presence of an ocular prosthesis.
 It is characterised by papillary hypertrophy, a mucoid discharge and, in severe cases, ptosis.
 Treatment involves removal of the irritant, together with use of cool compresses, lubricants and topical mast cell stabilisers.

 Parinaud's oculoglandular syndrome